 An essential aspect of our African culture is respect.
 Respect is vital in maintaining social fabrics.
 This sculpture depicts two siblings kneeling before a visitor to serve them a cool and refreshing traditional drink.

-This is an original one of a kind, hand carved stone sculpture made by one of the first generation master stone sculptors of Zimbabwe, Sylvester Mubayi.
-He is amongst the first generation of Zimbabwean sculptors to achieve international exposure and acclaim.
+This is an original one of a kind, hand carved stone sculpture made by one of the first generation master stone sculptors of Zimbabwe, the late Sylvester Mubayi.
+He was amongst the first generation of Zimbabwean sculptors to achieve international exposure and acclaim.
 His career as a sculptor begun in 1967 when he joined the Tengenenge Sculptor Community under Tom Blomefield.

 Born in 1942, Sylvester Mubayi was a revered old man.
 His life and work is guided by Shona culture and beliefs.
-As an elder he taught and advised the young in the community through metaphor and storytelling – and his sculptures always tell a story as well.
+As an elder he taught and advised the young in the community through metaphor and storytelling – and his sculptures will continue to tell his stories.